firebase/firebase-android-sdk/README.md

 These are tests that run on your machine's local Java Virtual Machine (JVM).
 At runtime, these tests are executed against a modified version of android.jar where all final modifiers have been stripped off.
-This lets us sandbox behaviors at desired places and uses popular mocking libraries.
+This lets us sandbox behaviors at desired places and use popular mocking libraries.

 Unit tests can be executed on the command line by running
 ```bash